gbdev/pandocs/src/Power_Up_Sequence.md

 The Nintendo logo check has been [circumvented many times](http://fuji.drillspirits.net/?post=87), be it to avoid legal action from Nintendo or for the swag, and there are basically two ways of doing so.

-One is to exploit a [TOCTTOU](https://en.wikipedia.org/wiki/TOCTTOU) vulnerability in the way the console reads the logo (doing so once to draw it, and the other time to check it), which has however been patched on the AGB.
+One is to exploit a [TOCTTOU](https://en.wikipedia.org/wiki/TOCTTOU) vulnerability in the way the console reads the logo (doing so once to draw it, and the other time to check it), which has however been patched on later revisons of the AGB.
 This requires custom hardware in the cartridge, however, and is made difficult by the timing and order of the reads varying greatly between boot ROMs.
 Some implementations use a custom mapper, others use a capacitor holding some of the address lines to redirect reads to a separate region of ROM containing the modified logo.

 The other way is Game Boy Color (and Advance) exclusive: for some reason, the boot ROM copies the full logo into HRAM, but only compares the first half.
 Thus, a logo whose top half is correct but not the bottom half will get a pass from the CGB boot ROM.
-Strangely, despite correcting the TOCTTOU vulnerability, the CGB-AGB boot ROM does *not* fix this mistake.
+Strangely, despite correcting the TOCTTOU vulnerability in its later revision, the CGB-AGB boot ROM does *not* fix this mistake.

 ## Console state after boot ROM hand-off